Confronting Abusive Language Online: A Survey from the Ethical and Human Rights Perspective: Overview of the Common Practices

 Comprehensive annotation guidelines are crucial for obtaining reliable annotations.
-To ensure the clarity of the annotation process, many researchers released the guidelines provided to the annotators as well as the annotation schema and the important examples \cite{waseem2016hateful,nobata2016abusive,wulczyn2017ex,davidson2017automated,founta2018large,zampieri-etal-2019-predicting}.
-To minimize the effect of subjectivity, some of the datasets are annotated by multiple annotators.
+To ensure the clarity of the annotation process, many researchers have released the guidelines provided to the annotators as well as the annotation schema and the important examples \shortcite{waseem2016hateful,nobata2016abusive,wulczyn2017ex,davidson2017automated,founta2018large,zampieri-etal-2019-predicting}.
+Combining the annotations from multiple annotators can also minimize the effects of subjectivity.
 The proportion of majority votes per instance represents the level of agreement and can serve as a rough estimate for severity of abuse.
-However, most often, the votes are aggregated into a single label. \citeA{wiegand2019detection} and \citeA{davidson2017automated} used majority voting whereas \citeA{gao2017detecting} annotated a statement as hate speech if at least one annotator labeled it as hateful. \citeA{golbeck2017large} collected judgements from two trained annotators, and a third annotator was employed only if the first two disagreed.
-Additionally, \citeA{waseem-etal-2017-understanding} and \citeA{nobata2016abusive} observed that expert annotators reach higher inter-rater agreements and produce better quality annotations compared to crowd-sourced workers.
+However, most often, the votes are aggregated into a single label. \shortciteA{wiegand2019detection} and \shortciteA{davidson2017automated} used majority voting whereas \shortciteA{gao2017detecting} annotated a statement as hate speech if at least one annotator labeled it as hateful. \shortciteA{golbeck2017large} collected judgements from two trained annotators, and a third annotator was employed only if the first two disagreed.
+Additionally, \shortciteA{waseem-etal-2017-understanding} and \shortciteA{nobata2016abusive} observed that expert annotators reach higher inter-rater agreements and produce better quality annotations compared to crowd-sourced workers.